Knowledge

 Anytime you try to shoot, always ensure that you prepare yourself mentally to shoot from that position.

-If you are new to archery, consider taking the first few weeks of your training to find that stable position.
+If you’re new to archery, consider taking the first few weeks of your training to find that stable position.

-This may not be easy, mainly because this is the time you are spending most improving on anchoring.
+This may not be easy, mainly because this is the time you’re spending most improving on anchoring.

 Some of the places you can have your anchor points include under your jaw, cheekbone, and the corner of your mouth.

-When you choose one of these points and try as much to be consistent with it, you will primarily improve on scores.
+When you choose one of these points and try as much to be consistent with it, you’ll primarily improve on scores.

-When using traditional shooting techniques, you will most likely aim by having to look through your arrow.
+When using traditional shooting techniques, you’ll most likely aim by having to look through your arrow.

-In compound archery, you have to follow the peep sight, and with Olympic recurve, you have to look through the string.
+In compound archery, you’ve to follow the peep sight, and with Olympic recurve, you’ve to look through the string.

-With these different shooting styles, you will notice that to get the anchor point, you need to move your string close to your eyes.
+With these different shooting styles, you’ll notice that to get the anchor point, you need to move your string close to your eyes.

 Want to learn more about finding your anchor point?

-Look at this, and depending on the shooting style you choose to uphold, you will have a better picture of finding the right anchor point.
+Look at this, and depending on the shooting style you choose to uphold, you’ll have a better picture of finding the right anchor point.

-Now that you have the anchor point, you need to know how to keep the position consistent such that any time you anchor, you use the exact spot.
+Now that you’ve the anchor point, you need to know how to keep the position consistent such that any time you anchor, you use the exact spot.

 To maintain this, you need to focus on it and ensure you shoot from that point for at least four of your succeeding shooting sessions.

-Through this, you will be mastering the art, and in the long run, you will be good to go.
+Through this, you’ll be mastering the art, and in the long run, you’ll be good to go.

 Even after this, you need to shoot regularly, ensuring that you use the same spot.

-3. Ensure that you are using the right arrows to shoot
+Step 3: Ensure that you’re using the right arrows to shoot

-Bows and arrows are the most crucial equipment in archery.
+Bows and arrows are the most important equipment in archery.

 You can’t have one and leave the other out.

-Of course, you know this, and there is no harm reminding you about it, but let’s focus a little more on arrows.
+Of course, you know this, and there’s no harm reminding you about it, but let’s focus a little more on arrows.

-A proper selection of arrows is crucial; you need to use appropriate hands to improve your shooting skills.
+Picking the right arrows matters more than most people think.
+You need to use appropriate hands to improve your shooting skills.

 It may be hard to identify the right archery equipment for you.

-But most sellers will give you a guide, and from it, you will be able to determine the best arrow for shooting, whether you are hunting, shooting for fun purposes, or in a tournament.
+But most sellers will give you a guide, and from it, you’ll be able to figure out the best arrow for your setup — hunting, recreational shooting, or tournament use.

 Having the right arrow will primarily contribute to you hitting the target more often hence increasing your scores.